 Science fiction movies are basically everyday life these days.
 (Yes, I watched Contagion and Dante’s Inferno.
 Don’t try to convince me you haven’t yet.)
 Normalcy is an idea from the distant past.
 For some, life is on pause, but it’s chaos for others.
 I’d also describe 2020 thus far as disappointing, unpredictable, gobsmacking, intriguing, gratitude-inducing, and horrifying, not to mention about a million other descriptors.

-Let’s just say that all of the plans I set for myself at the end of 2019 have careened off the path.
+Let’s just say that all of the plans I set for myself at the end of 2019 have lurched way off the path.
 I’m pretty sure this is what, “Life is what happens when you’re busy making other plans” refers to.
 Am I right?

 That said, I’m still re-evaluating those goals each month.
 Without further ado, here is the halfway mark report on 2020’s personal, travel, and professional goals.
 I think you’ll really like the last one.

 - Read 20 Books – In January I set the goal of increasing 2019’s 12 books to 20 books for 2020.
 In order to easily achieve the goal I said I’d set aside 20 minutes each day to read.
 Then life happened.
 Schedules became hectic balancing a full-time and two part-time jobs.
 Each 12+ hour day fried my brain and reading quickly tumbled down the totem pole of priorities.
-In fact, I didn’t pick up a book again until CoVid stomped all over everything in March.
+In fact, I didn’t pick up a book again until COVID stomped all over everything in March.
 As a teacher I had March Break off which meant my brain could breathe.
-I devoured two books and it was fantastic.
-Then online emergency learning roared into being and I squeezed out a solitary book in April.
-At the beginning of May the contract ended and as an unemployed individual sans children, I gobbled up 6 whole books!
-Let’s just say I haven’t read that much since I was a pre-teen, which made me tremendously appreciate that unencumbered period of life.
+I devoured two books and holy Hannah was that ever satisfying!
+Then online emergency learning roared into being and I barely squeezed out a solitary book in April.
+At the beginning of May the LTO (long-term occasional) teaching contract ended and, as an unemployed individual sans children, I gobbled up a whopping 6 books!
+Let’s just say I haven’t read that much for fun in a month since I was a pre-teen, which made me tremendously appreciate that unencumbered period of life.
 In June I picked up a short teaching contract and slid back down to 1.5 books.
 As of July 11, the year’s book count is 11.5 – right on track.

-- Move Daily – I wanted to travel for a race this year, but that’s off the table thanks to CoVid.
+- Move Daily – I wanted to travel for a race this year, but that’s off the table thanks to COVID.
 In addition, I’ve only gone running a handful of times.
 Between a very rainy May (I am truly a fair-weathered runner) and losing my running partner to social distancing, the momentum I had has been lapped…a few times.
 On the other hand, two great things gave my movement goal a boost.
 The first was teaching PhysEd, which coincided with the basketball unit.
 I might as well have been back on the middle school team because I was in heaven doing drills, skill development, and playing games with the students!
 Then, when shit hit the fan in March, I gathered a few enthusiastic souls to join me as online accountability buddies.
 I created a fitness calendar full of different activities for us and each morning we texted each other to wake up and roll onto the mat.
 Boom, crushing goals.
 Since then, there have been spurts of movement and spurts of, well, a lack of movement.
-On days include yoga, trying out different HIIT routines, and increasing the number of push-ups these pipes can manage.
-I never used to enjoy home workouts, but for some reason things are clicking this year and I have to say CoVid gets some credit.
+When I’m in the zone, there’s a mix of yoga, trying out different HIIT routines, and increasing the number of push-ups these pipes can manage.
+I never used to enjoy home workouts, but for some reason things are clicking this year and I have to say COVID gets some credit.
 The fact that my schedule is more or less my own really helps.